kozodoi/Kaggle_Leaf_Disease_Classification/README.md

 ## Project structure

 The project has the following structure:
-- `functions/`: `.py` scripts with training, inference and data processing functions
+- `codes/`: `.py` scripts with training, inference and data processing functions
-- `notebooks/`: `.ipynb` notebooks performing training of CNN/ViT models and ensembling
+- `notebooks/`: `.ipynb` notebooks for data eploration, training CNN/ViT models and ensembling
 - `data/`: input data (images are not included due to size constraints and can be downloaded [here](https://www.kaggle.com/c/cassava-leaf-disease-classification))
 - `output/`: model configurations, weights and diagrams exported from notebooks
 - `pretraining/`: model configurations and weights pretrained on external datasets